KassieKitsune/PluralQuartz/README.md

 ## Testimonials
 <center>
 <b>"This is how I find out that my daughter hasn't set a color for her pk profile at all"</b>
-<br> - A Girl Dad Dad Girl
+A Girl Dad Dad Girl

-<b>"This is how I find out that my daughter hasn't set a color for her pk profile at all"</b>
+<b>"I set my name color to the debugging "missing color"</bb>
-<br> - A girl dad dad girl
+A Gamer
 </center>